Associated Training Services Selected for New CCO Training Provider Award Sun Prairie, WI, 04/05/2023 —…

 We all know education is important when it comes to our careers, but while some think that a 4-year college degree is the only answer, is that really true?
 With ever-increasing costs and uncertainty of future employment reflecting that investment, there are alternatives to look at when it’s time to build a foundation for your career like a vocational school.

 Your Career Can Benefit From Vocational School

-Instead of spending four years racking up a lot of bills and probably debt, a short term vocational class can give you the skills to start earning quickly, building a successful career with it.
+Instead of spending four years racking up a lot of bills and probably debt, a short-term vocational class can give you the skills to start earning quickly and building a successful career with it.
 As we see many graduates earning less, the right career from a vocational course can match and exceed graduate earnings as well, without the huge costs to get you there.

-Taking a short term vocational school course doesn’t just benefit financially either, for many of us it can simply be a better learning environment.
-Classes are smaller, not only meaning more attention from tutors, but can simply be a less intimidating environment that helps people flourish and achieve their potential.
+Taking a short-term vocational school course doesn’t just benefit you financially either, for many of us, it can simply be a better learning environment.
+Classes are smaller, not only meaning more attention from tutors but can simply be a less intimidating environment that helps people flourish and achieve their potential.
 Not everyone suits the college environment.
 Of course, a vocational course also mixes classroom study with hands-on training, and this again can be a better fit for many people, who find they learn more, much easier, in this kind of approach.

 The other thing such hands-on training does is better prepare you for the work environment, and this is an area where a vocational school has a tangible advantage over colleges.
 For those taking their first steps in a new career, having practical experience in that working environment can be incredibly valuable, not just to you as a worker, but to the employer too.
 The transition from student to employee is not straightforward, and having practical experience from a vocational school can make it a much easier process.